danieljuiche/webgl-tetris/README.md

 # webgl-tetris

-## This is a tetris game made using WebGL as part of CMPT 361 - Introduction to Graphics.
+This is a tetris game made using WebGL as part of CMPT 361 - Introduction to Graphics.

+## Keys:

 Controls (Arrow Keys)